 Figure 4.
 Relative efficiency as a function of cell type and number of junctions: silicon (Si), cadmium telluride (CdTe), CIGS, perovskite (PVSK), perovskite-CIGS tandem (PVSK-CIGS), perovskite-silicon tandem (PVSK-Si), and three-, four, and six-junction III-V multijunctions.
 For each cell type, data is grouped by orientation: from left to right, GHI, GTI, G1I, GNI, DNI.
 Lines indicate the relative efficiency of each type under the three standard solar spectra.
-AMO is the standard spectrum outside Earth's atmosphere.
+AMO is the standard spectrum outside Earth's atmosphere58.
 Each data point is a weekly sum from spectral irradiance sampled at 10-minute intervals (except for Chajnantor, CHL: 60-minute intervals).

 Series-connected multijunctions are tuned (by varying the thickness and/or composition of the individual junctions) to optimize current matching of each junction under a given target spectrum.
 Cells engineered to perform best under AM1.5, therefore, may have been de-tuned from optimum performance in operating conditions.
-Re-tuning the designs for spectral conditions in operation requires different thicknesses and (where possible) material compositions.
-Designing for operation under AM1.5, alone, may therefore be having an adverse effect on the development of these serially-connected multijunctions.
-Rating solar efficiency under just a single spectrum is a bit like designing for vehicle efficiency based only on highway driving: it is unlikely to lead to high performance in other conditions.
+Rating solar efficiency under just a single spectrum is a bit like designing a vehicle for efficiency based only on highway driving80: it is unlikely to lead to high performance at other speeds.
+Re-designing solar cells for spectral conditions in operation^{81,82} will require different thicknesses and (where possible) material compositions.
+The practice of tuning for operation under AM1.5, alone, may therefore be having an adverse effect on the development of these serially-connected multijunctions.

-Consistent with the ratings for temperature and broadband irradiance, rating under more than one condition would enable interpolation and extrapolation to other spectral conditions.
-Figure 4 suggests that AMO, the standard spectrum in space applications, could be re-purposed to bracket terrestrial spectrum variation.
-Fortunately, characterization under two spectra does not require two measurements: if the spectral response of a cell is known, efficiency under a single condition can be translated to that under a second condition using a calculation known as "spectral mismatch correction.
+Consistent with the ratings for temperature and broadband irradiance16, rating under more than one condition would enable interpolation and extrapolation to other spectral conditions.
+Figure 4 suggests that AMO, the standard spectrum in space applications58, could be re-purposed to bracket terrestrial spectrum variation23.
+Fortunately, characterization under two spectra does not require two measurements: if the spectral response of a cell is known, efficiency under a single condition can be translated to that under a second condition using a calculation known as "spectral mismatch correction83.